 Calling all parents and campers!
-You've found the spot with everything you need to know about Camp Is Where the Heart Is (CIWTHI), the umbrella for hub for our camp kit programs.
+You've found the spot with everything you need to know about Camp Is Where the Heart Is (CIWTHI), the hub for our camp kit programs.
 Here you will find downloadable resources and links to videos you can use and share with friends.
 Below are the current iterations of CIWTHI, with breakout pages on each area.
 Feel free to use, share, and adapt for your own family's growth.

 WHAT YOU NEED: